 Step 3: Determining the ratio of anchor line and water

 You don’t want to put yourself into insecurity.
 The first thing you need to consider is knowing the water’s depth as you may anchor up to it.
-The anchor’s length maybe 30 feet to 80 feet or more, depending on the kayak capability and water depth.
+The anchor’s length is 30 feet to 80 feet or more, depending on the kayak capability and water depth.

-Step 4: Attaching a float
+Step 4: Attaching afloat

-Attaching a float means to fetch the anchor even if it is already dumped in the water.
+Attaching afloat means to fetch the anchor even if it is already dumped in the water.
 To do it, you must adjust a foam flat on the other edge of the fixed anchor line.

 Step 5: Setting the anchor into the bottom

 Before anchoring, first, select the place and take your stable position.
 It would help if you did not make any hustle.
-Gradually set up the anchor into the bottom and wait until it makes the perfect adjusting.
+Gradually set up the anchor into the bottom and wait until it makes the perfect adjustment.

 What is the best kayak anchor?

-The best kayak anchor?
 It depends on where you want to go for kayaking.
 Rivers, lakes, or seas- different places have different depths of water.
 You cannot use one anchor on every water.
 But, you can go for the versatile one.

-If you are a beginner and fishing is one of your ideal hobbies, then yak gear grapnel anchor would be the excellent choice for starting amid moderate flow and calm breeze.
+If you are a beginner and fishing is one of your ideal hobbies, then yak gear grapnel anchor would be an excellent choice for starting amid moderate flow and a calm breeze.
 But for kayaking through multiple environments, a grapnel anchor would be the one you must make your fantasy about.